iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

 ### A/B testing
 **A/B testing experiments** involve a baseline version, a candidate version, and a reward metric.
-The version which performs best in terms of the reward metric is the winner.
+The version that performs best in terms of the reward metric is the winner.

 ![A/B](../images/ab.png)

 ***

 ### A/B/n testing
 **A/B/n testing experiments** involve a baseline version, two or more candidate versions, and a reward metric.
-The version which performs best in terms of the reward metric is the winner.
+The version that performs best in terms of the reward metric is the winner.

 ![A/B/n](../images/abn.png)

 ***

 ### Hybrid (A/B + SLOs) testing
-**Hybrid (A/B + SLOs) testing experiments** combine A/B or A/B/n testing on the one hand with SLO validation on the other.
-Among the versions that satisfy objectives, the version which performs best in terms of the reward metric is the winner.
+**Hybrid (A/B + SLOs) testing experiments** combine A/B (or A/B/n) testing with SLO validation.
+Among the versions that satisfy objectives, the version that performs best in terms of the reward metric is the winner.
 If no version satisfies objectives, then there is no winner.

 ![Hybrid](../images/hybrid.png)